JuliaGPU/juliagpu.org/post/2026-06-23-gpu_ecosystem.md

 {{abstract}}

-> The text of this post was written by Claude Sonnet 4.6, then reviewed and edited by Guillaume Dalle.
+> The text of this post was written by Claude Sonnet 4.6, then reviewed and edited by Guillaume Dalle and others.
 The initial structure and list of packages had been manually curated beforehand.

 Julia's GPU ecosystem has grown into a rich, layered stack that spans everything from vendor-specific low-level wrappers to hardware-agnostic high-level abstractions.
 This post gives an overview of the major packages, organized by where they sit in that stack.